Developer Tools7 min read|MJMinjae

 Is it safe to paste sensitive JSON data?

-Yes, QuickFigure's JSON formatter processes everything in your browser.
-No data is sent to any server.
-Your JSON never leaves your device.
+Yes.
+QuickFigure's JSON formatter processes everything in your browser.
+No data is sent to any server — your JSON never leaves your device.
+This makes it safe for API keys, tokens, and other sensitive payloads you'd never want uploaded.

 Since processing happens in your browser, the limit depends on your device's memory.
-Typically, JSON files up to 10MB work smoothly.
-For very large files (100MB+), consider using command-line tools like jq.
+Files up to 10MB work smoothly.
+For files over 50MB, use jq in your terminal instead — it streams data and handles any file size.

 Standard JSON does not support comments.
-If your JSON contains comments (like JSONC used in VS Code settings), you'll need to remove them first.
-Our validator will flag comments as syntax errors.
+If your JSON contains // or /* */ comments (like JSONC used in VS Code settings files), you'll need to strip them first.
+The validator will flag comments as syntax errors because they violate RFC 8259.

 What indent style should I use?

-2 spaces is the most common in JavaScript/TypeScript projects.
-4 spaces is common in Python and Java projects.
-Tabs are preferred by some teams for accessibility.
-Choose what matches your team's style guide.
+2 spaces is the most common standard in JavaScript/TypeScript projects.
+4 spaces is common in Python and Java.
+Tabs are used by some teams for accessibility.
+Whatever you choose, pick one and enforce it with a linter — mixing indent styles in one codebase is the only wrong answer.

 Try the tools from this article